varejad/behavioral_flow/README.md

 ### How to make the agent perform actions and how to reinforce or punish

 For the Aprendente to emit an action, you must use the method 'Aprendente.proxima_acao()'.
 This method requires a parameter that will be used as an antecedent or context.
-This parameter must be a tuple, and the number and type of items are up to you.
+This parameter must be a list, and the number and type of items are up to you.

-context = ("example_context",)
+context = ["example_context"]
 action = agent.proxima_acao(context)
 print(f"Emitted action: {action}")